-The Group has property, plant and equipment and right-of-use assets in the consolidated balance sheet, with a carrying amounts of \$17.9 million and \$40.9 million respectively as at 31 March 2022.
-These assets in aggregate account for 58% of the Group's total assets.
-The Company has investment in subsidiaries amounting to \$23.9 million as at 31 March 2022, representing 51% of the Company's total assets.
+The Group has property, plant and equipment and right-of-use assets in the consolidated balance sheet, with a carrying amounts of \$18.3 million and \$39.7 million respectively as at 31 March 2023.
+These assets in aggregate account for 59% of the Group's total assets.
+The Company has investment in subsidiaries amounting to \$25.4 million as at 31 March 2023, representing 53% of the Company's total assets.

 Management has identified each nursing home or clinic as a cash generating unit ("CGU").
-The carrying amount of the property, plant and equipment, right-of-use assets and investment in subsidiaries are reviewed annually by management to assess whether there are indicators of impairment.
+The carrying amounts of the property, plant and equipment, right-of-use assets and investment in subsidiaries are reviewed annually by management to assess whether there are indicators of impairment.
 In assessing whether there is any indicator of impairment, management considered both external and internal sources of information, including business impact from the COVID-19 pandemic and the macro environment at year end.
-Based on their assessment, management concluded there are no indicator of impairment of the Group's property, plant and equipment and right-of-use assets.
-Management recognised impairment loss on investment in subsidiaries of \$22,204 during financial year ended 31 March 2022.
+Based on their assessment, management recognised impairment losses of \$568,166 and \$379,875 on property, plant and equipment and right-of-use assets during the year ended 31 March 2023.
+Management concluded that there is no further impairment of the Company's investment in subsidiaries during financial year ended 31 March 2023.
 As a result of the heightened level of estimation uncertainty associated with the current market and economic condition, we determined that this is a key audit matter.

-As part of our audit, we, amongst others:
+As part of our audit, we have performed the following, amongst others:

-- Evaluated the Group's policies and procedures to identify events indicating potential impairment of assets. - Reviewed management's assessment of indicator of impairment to the CGU's assets, taking into consideration our knowledge of the CGU's operations, performance, budgeted revenue and expenses. - Evaluated management's budgeted cash flows of CGUs by comparing to historical results, taking into consideration occupancy capacity, occupancy rates and operating margins. - Compared current year's results with previous year's management budgets and considered circumstances as to whether there are any current year additions or prevailing events that would give rise to indicators of impairment. - Performed sensitivity analysis on certain key assumptions such as occupancy rates, revenue growth rates and operating margins. - Assessed the disclosures on the impairment assessments in Note 3, 10, 11 and 13 to the financial statements.
+- Evaluated the Group's policies and procedures to identify events indicating potential impairment of assets. - Reviewed management's assessment of indicator of impairment related to the CGU's assets, taking into consideration our knowledge of the CGU's operations, performance, budgeted revenue and expenses. - Evaluated robustness of management's budgeted cash flows of CGUs by comparing to historical results, taking into consideration occupancy capacity, occupancy rates and operating margins. - Compared current year's results with previous year's management budgets and considered circumstances as to whether there are any current year additions or prevailing events that would give rise to indicators of impairment. - Performed sensitivity analysis on certain key assumptions such as occupancy rates, revenue growth rates and operating margins. - Assessed the disclosures on the impairment assessments in Note 3, 10, 11 and 13 to the financial statements.